Building resilience during stressful times through art therapy

 - It can also help relieve symptoms related to anxiety or depression and help clients work towards improved wellbeing

 Stride works with the NDIS to ensure Australians have access to the appropriate, quality mental health support they need.
-These services include providing therapeutic support (such as art therapy), support coordination, core support and supported independent living.
+These services include providing therapeutic support (such as art therapy), support coordination and supported independent living.